angelo-martinovic/facade3d/README.md

 * ```Doppia``` object detector, https://bitbucket.org/rodrigob/doppia

 ### Running the application
-First, compile the dependencies in the ```code/3rdparty/``` subfolder.
-Next, open the ```code/setup.m``` file and either change the paths or redirect the symlinks in the ```code/external/``` subfolder to the installed libraries on your system.
+First, open the ```code/setup.m``` file and either change the paths or redirect the symlinks in the ```code/external/``` subfolder to the installed libraries on your system.
+Second, compile the dependencies in the ```code/3rdparty/``` subfolder.

-Next, set up your dataset.
+In the next step you need to set up your dataset.
 A toy dataset with 4 images and a low-resolution point cloud is provided in the ```dataToy/``` subfolder.
 Use this as a template for your new dataset.
 The data folder should have the following structure:

 * ```images/``` folder with jpg images
 * ```labels/``` folder with ground truth labels in the form of png images (colormap maps pixel colors into classes)